Psalm 78 – Learning from God’s Faithfulness to His Rebellious People

 i.
 “Israel had seen the wonderful works of God, cleaving the sea, lighting the night, and giving water from rocks.
 Yet they questioned God’s ability to give bread, and to spread out a table in the wilderness.”
 (Meyer)

 ii.
 “It was no sin to be hungry and thirsty; it was a necessity of their nature.
-There is nothing living that does not desire and require food: when we donor we are dead, and that they did so was no sin.
-Their sin was to doubt that God could or would support them in the wilderness, Or allow those who followed his leadings to lack any good thing.
+There is nothing living that does not desire and require food: when we do not we are dead, and that they did so was no sin.
+Their sin was to doubt that God could or would support them in the wilderness, or allow those who followed his leadings to lack any good thing.
 This was their sin.”
 (North, cited in Spurgeon)

 iii.
 “The expression, spread a table, uses the same words as Psalm 23:5, whose serenity is a shining contrast to this.”
 (Kidner)

 iv.
-In 1933 – the middle of the Great Depression – a young Irishman named J. Edwin Orr left a good paying job and with no fixed source of income he trusted that God would provide for him and his mother.
+In 1933 – the middle of the Great Depression – a young Irishman named J. Edwin Orr left a good paying job and, with no fixed source of income, he trusted that God would provide for him and his mother.
 He planned to travel around Great Britain with the message of prayer, salvation, and revival.
 He left Belfast with 2 shillings and 8 pence – about 65 cents.
 He had a bicycle, a change of clothes, and a Bible.
-He spent the next year travelling to every county in Great Britain and organized some 300 prayer groups dedicated to pray for revival.
-He wrote a book about it all and somehow convinced a publisher to take it – after being rejected 17 times.
-That first book was titled Can God — ? based on Psalm 78:19, and was published in 1934.
+He spent the next year travelling to every county in Great Britain and organizing some 300 prayer groups dedicated to pray for revival.
+He wrote a book about it all and finally convinced a publisher to take it – after being rejected 17 times.
+That first book, titled Can God–?, was based on Psalm 78:19 and published in 1934.
 It sold hundreds of thousands of copies and was a tremendous inspiration to Christians in that day.
-Orr’s book and his life was a remarkable demonstration of the fact that God can prepare a table in the wilderness.
+Orr’s book and his life were a remarkable demonstration of the fact that God canprepare a table in the wilderness.

 v.
-“Though behind us lay the gift of the Cross, the miracles of the Resurrection and Ascension, the care exercised by God over our early years, the goodness and mercy of our after lives, we are disposed to say, ‘Can God?’ … Argue from all the past to the present and future.
+“Though behind us lay the gift of the Cross, the miracles of the Resurrection and Ascension, the care exercised by God over our early years, the goodness and mercy of our after lives, we are disposed to say, ‘Can God?’….
 Fetch arguments for faith from the days that have gone.”
 (Meyer)

 vi.
 “The words are wrongly placed.
 Never say again, ‘Can God?’ but God can.”
 (Meyer)

 d.
 Can He give bread also?
-Can He provide meat for His people: Repeatedly God showed Israel that He could do all this and more.
-They asked these doubting questions with the miraculously provided manna in their stomachs.
+Can He provide meat for His people?
+Repeatedly, God showed Israel that He could do all this and more.
+The people asked these doubting questions with the miraculously provided manna in their stomachs.

 i.
 “Who will say that a man is thankful to his friend for a past kindness, if he nourishes an ill opinion of him for the future?”
 (Gurnall, cited in Spurgeon)